 If you face child abuse charges in Santa Barbara, potential defense strategies that the Aron Law Firm may use in your case may include:

 Showing that you exercised your legal right to discipline

 Indicating you were falsely accused (i.e., someone invented the story)

 Proving that you were not responsible for the child’s injuries or abuse

 For example, you may not be guilty for abuse if the child was left with another person and you had no reason to suspect they would harm or endanger the child.

 Accusations of child abuse can have lasting consequences that may drastically impact the rest of your life.
 You must not take these charges lightly—contact skilled legal counsel to advocate for your rights and build a robust defense against the charges.
 If you are questioned by law enforcement, it is imperative that you do not confess to anything or try to manage the situation without an experienced criminal defense attorney by your side.

 At the Aron Law Firm, our seasoned defense attorneys will investigate mitigating factors or work to prove that the accusations are unfounded altogether to clear your name.
 Experienced lawyer William Aron served as a Deputy District Attorney in the San Francisco Bay Area.
 He has handled countless high-stakes criminal cases, developing jury trial skills to protect your rights, your freedom, and your reputation.

-To speak with an accomplished criminal defense attorney about child abuse accusations, schedule a free consultation by completing a contact form or calling 805-618-1768.
+To speak with an accomplished criminal defense attorney about child abuse accusations, schedule a consultation by completing a contact form or calling 805-500-0867.